firebase/genkit/docs/prompts.md

 );
 ```

-You can then call `generate` on that prompt and work with the structred output in the response
+You can then call `generate` on that prompt and work with the structured output in the response:

 ```ts
 const response = await (threeGreetingsPrompt.generate<typeof outputSchema>(